From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 3. grafana on 3000

-I use port 5001 for containerized app so local make run on 5000 remains free.
+Port 5001 is used for the containerized app so local make run on 5000 remains free.

 Start Monitoring Stack